hpc/charliecloud/doc/ch-grow_desc.rst

     architectures.

   :code:`--inspect-arch`
-    Print a list of targitable platforms to use with :code:`--arch`.
+    Print a list of targetable platforms to use with :code:`--arch`.

   :code:`--inspect-manifest`
     Print the image :code:`IMAGE_REF` index, i.e., fat manifest if available;